pooltogether/aave-yield-source/README.md

 PoolTogether Yield Source that uses [Aave](https://aave.com/) V2 to generate yield by lending any ERC20 token supported by Aave and deposited into the Aave Yield Source.

+# Usage
+## Deployment
+Follow Installation instructions.

+Aave provides a json blob per network of the files in the [docs](https://docs.aave.com/developers/deployed-contracts/deployed-contracts)
+The deploy script parses this and deploys a proxy contract if the aToken file does exist in the deployments directory.

+Ensure the lendingPoolAddressesProviderRegistry is up to date in the namedAccounts field of `hardhat.config.ts` .

+To add a new network, add a json file in the `./aave` directory then run:

+`yarn deploy <new_network_name>`

+To add a new lending market, update the appropriate network json at `./aave` and run:

+`yarn deploy <network_name>`

 ## Development

 Clone this repository and enter the directory.